 SCI offers a number of camps that focus on nature and ecology.
 Campers in Kindergarten through 8th grade have the opportunity explore the land and water around SCI and the Des Moines area.
 Kids will learn the importance of recycling, learn about the animals you can see – and some you can’t, older kids will go on field trips to Gray’s Lake to learn how to canoe among other things.
 2020 registration is open.

 West Des Moines Parks and Recreation offers camps and classes to give children opportunities to learn about Iowa’s natural resources, environment and outdoor recreation.
 Offered throughout the summer to kids ages three and up Nature Friends, Nature Explorers, Camp Fish, Water Adventure Camp, Archery Classes and Explorers teach them about native insects and animals.
+All recreation programs are canceled through June 14.

 Does your favorite nature enthusiast have a favorite summer camp in Des Moines?
 Tell us about it in the comments.